xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-fail2ban-with-cloud-init.rst

 .. note::

-   Make sure to include the line `#cloud-config`, as that is not a commment.
+   Make sure to include the line `#cloud-config`, as that is not a comment.

 Visit `How to launch and manage instances with the DreamCompute dashboard`_ for